open-pioneer/trails-starter/docs/tutorials/HowToProvideAnAPI.md

     // returns a set of methods that will be added to the web component's API. async getApiMethods() {
         return {
-            // logText method is available
+            // logText method can be called from the host site
             logText: (text: string) => {
                 console.log(text);
             }